Revised October 23, 2023

 This one of Scarlett's vintage quilt workshops.
 It's a pattern that Scarlett designed so that the Double Wedding Ring can be paperpieced, using only straight seams and NO inset patches!
 There are three different templates used in making a 12" block, which set together, creates the rings.
 Very easy to figure different size quilts from this pattern- just multiples of 12" blocks, plus a 9" border.
 Edges can be scalloped just by leaving off background fabric along the edge.
 Check out Scarlett's Double Wedding Ring Gallery to see students' blocks and quilts made from this pattern.

 This is a paperpieced, tessellating leaf design.
 One leaf template works for all the leaves, it's the placement of fabrics that changes each leaf!
 Easy to paper piece.
-There are pictures of variations on Scarlett's Patterns page.
+There are pictures of variations in the Autumn Splendor Gallery.

 An Ocean of Fishes